emckiernan/emg-book/chapter-03/chapter-3.md

 ## Extracting and graphing the data

-EMG recordings were obtained using the Backyard Brains EMG Spiker Box, and are saved as audio files in .wav format.
-We will use the same basic function as used in the 'Graphing and exploring EMG data' practical to extract and graph our data, with some extra commands to save relevant values needed for subsequent calculations.
+EMG recordings were obtained using the Backyard Brains Muscle SpikerBox, and are saved as audio files in .wav format.
+We will use the same basic function as used in the [Ch.
+2: Graphing and visually exploring EMG data](oxa:EPpXta8zJdzN048lz8AR/ASFQasVwRldUZm0nb6RC "Ch.
+2: Graphing and visually exploring EMG data") practical to extract and graph our data, with some extra commands to save relevant values needed for subsequent calculations.

 ```python